LighghtEeloo/mio-ring/Readme.md

 ## Current behavior

 Clone the repo and run `cargo run --release`.
-At the moment the program starts, a screenshot should done, then a window should be prompted to ask for instructions on how to crop.
+At the moment the program starts, a screenshot should done, then a window should be prompted with the screenshot.
+Drag and select a rectangle area to crop.
 After you've done, press return to confirm, or shift+return to save fullscreen.
 Finally, you'll find the screenshot at `~/Library/Caches/LitiaEeloo.MioRing/...`.